June 30th, 2026 - July 12th, 2026

 This curated art-historical journey through Vietnam and Cambodia is designed for intellectually curious travelers seeking depth, continuity, and meaning across Asia.
 Building on the shared experiences of past travels with Kiki and Mahesh in India, the expedition reveals the artistic, anthropological, and historical threads that connect South and Southeast Asia—patterns of ritual, architecture, narrative art, and performance shaped by centuries of migration, exchange, and empire.

 The journey culminates in Cambodia, where Angkor and the legacy of the Indianized kingdom of Funan reveal one of Asia’s great cultural syntheses—Indian cosmology transformed through Khmer genius into monumental architecture, sculpture, and performance.
-Along the way, travelers also encounter the grandeur of French Indochina, experiencing colonial urbanism and visual culture at scale in Sapa, Danang, Hoi An, and Siem Reap—an evocative counterpoint to earlier encounters with French India and a fitting conclusion to a richly layered expedition.
+Along the way, travelers also encounter the grandeur of French Indochina, experiencing colonial urbanism and visual culture at scale in Danang, Hoi An, and Siem Reap—an evocative counterpoint to earlier encounters with French India and a fitting conclusion to a richly layered expedition.

 Quick Summary